-The functional currency of each Group entities is determined based on the primary economic environment in which the entities operate.
-The consolidated financial statements are presented in New Taiwan Dollar, which is the Company's functional currency.
+The functional currency of the Company is determined based on the primary economic environment in which the Company operates.
+The parent-company-only financial statements are presented in New Taiwan Dollar, which is the Company's functional currency.
 All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.